DS-2211/grainpalette---a-deep-learning-odyssey-in-rice-type-classification-through-transfer-learning/Project Files/Frontend (templates)/readme.md

 - Integrated templates with Flask route logic

 ### 🔹 Rachagarla Mahesh Adithya
-- Managed template routing using Flask and Jinja2
+- Managed template routing using Flask
 - Structured and organized the templates for reusability
 - Maintained visual consistency and layout logic